-Benefits Description You pay npatient hospital (cont.)
-Prescribed drugs and medicines for use in the hospital PPO: Nothing • X-ray, laboratory and pathology services and machine diagnostic tests Non-PPO: \$200 copayment per hospital stay a 20% of the covered charges Providers outside the 50 United States: Nothir • Blood or blood plasma, if not donated or replaced, and its administration • Dressings, splints, casts and sterile tray services Medical supplies and equipment, including oxygen Anesthetics, including nurse anesthetist services • Medical supplies, medical equipment, prosthetic and orthopedic devices and any covered items billed by a hospital for use at home (Note: We cover these items only under Section 5(a) and the calendar year deductible and coinsurance apply.) • Special Overseas Benefit - Inpatient private duty nursing services by an R.N. or L.P.N. when the services are rendered outside of North America Note: We provide specified benefits for professional services of a physician, even when billed by the hospital.
+Benefits Description You pay Inpatient hospital (cont.)
+X-ray, laboratory and pathology services and machine diagnostic tests PPO: Nothing Blood or blood plasma, if not donated or replaced, and its administration Non-PPO: \$200 copayment per hospital stay and Dressings, splints, casts and sterile tray services 20% of the covered charges Medical supplies and equipment, including oxygen Providers outside the 50 United States: Nothing Anesthetics, including nurse anesthetist services Troviders duside the 50 chiled states.
+I voliming • Medical supplies, medical equipment, prosthetic and orthopedic devices and any covered items billed by a hospital for use at home (Note: We cover these items only under Section 5(a) and the calendar year deductible and coinsurance apply.)
+Special Overseas Benefit - Inpatient private duty nursing services by an R.N. or L.P.N. when the services are rendered outside of North America Note: We provide specified benefits for professional services of a physician, even when billed by the hospital.
 For example, when the hospital bills for such professional services as surgery, anesthesiology, medical or therapy services, etc., we pay the specific surgery, anesthesia, medical or therapy benefit.
-Note: We cover hospital services and supplies related to dental procedures when necessitated by a non-dental physical impairment to safeguard the health of the patient, even though we may not cover the services of dentists of physicians in connection with the dental treatment.
-Note: We cover hospital services and supplies related to dental procedures when necessitated by a non-dental physical impairment to safeguard the health of the patient, even though we may not cover the services of dentists or All charges Note: We cover hospital services and supplies related to dental procedures when necessitated by a non-dental physical impairment to safeguard the health of the patient, even though we may not cover the services of dentists of physicians in connection with the dental treatment.
-All charges Note: We cover hospital services and supplies related to dental procedures when necessitated by a non-dental physical impairment to safeguard the health of the patient, even though we may not cover the services of dentists or physicians in connection with the dental treatment.
-Not covered: Admission to nursing homes, rest homes, places for the aged, convalescent homes, or any place that is not a hospital, skilled nursing care facility, or All charges Note: We cover hospital services and supplies related to dental procedures when necessitated by a non-dental physical impairment to safeguard the health of the patient, even though we may not cover the services of dentists or physicians in connection with the dental treatment.
-Not covered: Admission to nursing homes, rest homes, places for the aged, convalescent homes, or any place that is not a hospital, skilled nursing care facility, or hospice (see Section 3, Covered providers and Covered facilities) All charges Note: We cover hospital services and supplies related to dental procedures when necessitated by a non-dental physical impairment to safeguard the health of the patient, even though we may not cover the services of dentists or physicians in connection with the dental treatment.
-Not covered: Admission to nursing homes, rest homes, places for the aged, convalescent homes, or any place that is not a hospital, skilled nursing care facility, or hospice (see Section 3, Covered providers and Covered facilities) Custodial care (see definition Section 10) Any part of a hospital admission that is not medically necessary (see definition Section 10), such as when you do not need acute hospital inpatient (overnight) care, but could receive care in some other setting without adversely affecting your condition or the quality of your medical care.
-Note: In this event, we pay benefits for services and supplies other than room and board and in-hospital physician care at the level we would All charges Note: We cover hospital services and supplies related to dental procedures when necessitated by a non-dental physical impairment to safeguard the health of the patient, even though we may not cover the services of dentists or physicians in connection with the dental treatment.
-Not covered: Admission to nursing homes, rest homes, places for the aged, convalescent homes, or any place that is not a hospital, skilled nursing care facility, or hospice (see Section 3, Covered providers and Covered facilities) Custodial care (see definition Section 10) Any part of a hospital admission that is not medically necessary (see definition Section 10), such as when you do not need acute hospital inpatient (overnight) care, but could receive care in some other setting without adversely affecting your condition or the quality of your medical care.
+Note: We cover hospital services and supplies related to dental procedures when necessitated by a non-dental physical impairment to safeguard the health of the patient, even though we may not cover the services of dentists or physicians in connection with the dental treatment.
+Not covered: All charges • Admission to nursing homes, rest homes, places for the aged, convalescent homes, or any place that is not a hospital, skilled nursing care facility, or hospice (see Section 3, Covered providers and Covered facilities) • Custodial care (see definition Section 10) • Any part of a hospital admission that is not medically necessary (see definition Section 10), such as when you do not need acute hospital inpatient (overnight) care, but could receive care in some other setting without adversely affecting your condition or the quality of your medical care.
 Note: In this event, we pay benefits for services and supplies other than room and board and in-hospital physician care at the level we would have covered if provided in an alternative setting.
-All charges
+Inpatient private duty nursing except as provided above Personal comfort items, such as radio, television, beauty and barber services, identification tags, baby beads, footprints, guest cots and meals, newspapers and similar items Inpatient hospital services and supplies for surgery that we do not cover except as noted above for non-covered dental procedures